food in thailand

 23. Phak Boong

-Phak Boong, also known as Morning Glory or Water Spinach, is a vibrant green vegetable that’s a cornerstone of food in Thailand.
+Phak Boong, also known as Morning Glory or Water Spinach, is a vibrant green vegetable that’s a cornerstone of food in Bangkok, Thailand.
 Quickly stir-fried with garlic, chili, and soybean paste, it embodies the essence of traditional Thai dishes and the country’s approach to fresh, healthy eating.

 24. Massaman Curry